 Termite Life Cycle

-Late spring and early summer is swarming season for termites in Florida.
-It’s a time when homeowners are most likely to discover signs of infestation, which typically means finding discarded wings or intact specimens of these invasive insects.
-Read on to learn what type of termites may have disrupted your serenity and what they are capable of, but don’t worry; Patrick Exterminating can make them go away for good with proper termite treatment and ongoing termite protection.
+Termites typically swarm in the spring and summer in Florida, but since South Florida has warmer year-around weather, swarming season can begin as early as February and last into November.
+During a swarm is when homeowners are most likely to discover signs of infestation, which typically means finding discarded wings or intact specimens of these invasive insects.
+Read on to learn what type of termites may have disrupted your serenity and what they are capable of, but don’t worry; Patrick Exterminating can make them go away for good with proper treatment and ongoing termite protection.

 Florida is relatively rich in termite species diversity compared to the rest of mainland U.S. Twenty-one termite species were recorded in Florida and among them at least six established were invasive species (more than any other states), mostly due to the sub-tropical climate of Florida and high human activity.